gklyne/annalist/documents/installing-annalist.md

         </VirtualHost>
         </IfModule>

-    (The `RequestHeader` line may not be added automatically, and may turn out to be optional)
+    (The `RequestHeader` line may need to be edited: it is needed so that the Annalist login logic knows it is being accessed via HTTPS.)

     If things don't go well, some combination of the following might help: